New Enterprise Associates

 Series B in 2005

-Nevis Networks specializes in providing advanced security solutions for local area networks (LANs) to ensure data integrity, network availability, and regulatory compliance.
-The company's flagship product, LANenforcer, integrates various LAN security functions into a cohesive framework that inspects every data packet, ensuring user accountability and threat containment.
-Nevis Networks also offers the Personal DMZ, which creates a protective perimeter for individual users, and the LANenforcer Secure Access Switch that secures the LAN environment.
-Additionally, the LANenforcer appliance aggregates traffic from multiple access switches, enabling individualized access control and rapid threat detection.
-The LANsight Security Manager supports centralized security policy configuration and monitoring.
-The company serves a diverse range of industries, including financial services, healthcare, high-tech, and educational institutions.
-Founded in 2002 and headquartered in Mountain View, California, Nevis Networks also has research and development facilities in Pune, India, and Beijing, China.
-In addition to its products, the company provides support, consulting, and customized training services to its clients.
+Nevis Networks specializes in providing advanced security solutions for local area networks (LANs), focusing on data integrity, network availability, and regulatory compliance.
+The company offers a range of products, including LANenforcer, which integrates various LAN security functions to inspect every packet for data integrity and threat containment.
+Other offerings include the Personal DMZ, which establishes a protective perimeter for users, and the LANenforcer Secure Access Switch, designed to lock down LANs.
+The LANenforcer appliance aggregates traffic from multiple access switches, enabling individualized access control and rapid threat detection.
+Additionally, the LANsight Security Manager facilitates centralized security policy configuration, monitoring, and reporting.
+Nevis Networks also provides support, consulting, and training services tailored to the needs of clients across industries such as financial services, healthcare, and education.
+Founded in 2002 and headquartered in Mountain View, California, the company has research and development centers in Pune, India, and Beijing, China.

 Teros